Behavioral Health Justice Intervention Services (BHJIS)

 San Joaquin County Behavioral Health Services | San Joaquin County | $213,792

-BHS and the Stockton Police Department will design a role-clarity resource tool on responding to individuals experiencing a behavioral health crisis.
-The resource will be integrated into citywide Crisis Intervention Trainings.
-Officer Wellness Training will be offered and recommendations addressing gaps in the first-responder system will be generated.
+BHS and the Stockton Police Department are designing a role-clarity resource tool on responding to individuals experiencing a behavioral health crisis and integrating this resource into citywide crisis intervention trainings.
+The project also includes providing officer wellness training and developing recommendations addressing gaps in the first-responder.

 County Probation Agency